IvoryDuke/HillVacuum/MANUAL.md

 ### Alt + Up/Down/Left/Right
 Creates copies of the selected entities one grid square away in the pressed direction.

+### Backspace
+Deletes the selected entities, or the textures of the selected brushes if the editing target is set to `Texture`.

 ### Right mouse
 Clicking a brush with no path and not anchored allows to anchor it to another brush.
 Clicking on an anchored brush disanchors it.